South Florida hadn’t put a winning record together since 2018. The Bulls also hadn’t won a bowl game since 2017.

 What’s USF Head Coach Alex Golesh’s Record?

-Alex Golesh was 7-6 in the FBS as a head coach and 1-0 in bowl games going into the 2024 season.
-His lone season as a head coach at that level was last year with USF.
+Alex Golesh is 14-12 in the FBS as a head coach and 2-0 in bowl games going into the 2025 season.

 How Old Is USF Head Coach Alex Golesh?